-“Volunteers are the heartbeat of the charitable and nonprofit sector.”
-Depending on who you speak to, the evolution of volunteering as a vital form of support for those in need (and marginalized communities) can be viewed as either a good or a bad thing.
-Or, if you’re more politically inclined, it can be viewed as a bit … Continue reading Happy National Volunteer Week!
+Depending on who you speak to, the evolution of volunteering as a vital form of support for those in need - and or marginalized communities - can be viewed as either a good or a bad thing.
+Or, if you’re more politically inclined, it can be viewed as a bit of both.
+Regardless of your stance with respect to … Continue reading Volunteering is a great way to support your health and community!

 A growing cohort of seniors are working well past the retirement age, and not because they want to, but because they have to.
 With this, early retirement has become somewhat of a unicorn.
 Many Canadian seniors are retiring in poverty, or with a barely livable income.
 There are many reasons for this, including but not … Continue reading Retiring on a Low Income: Plain Language Advice

 Voting matters!
-And, just as important as voting is “understanding” what you are voting for.
-Take some time to find out about each federal party (i.e. visit their websites, research their political track records, etc.).
-While October 19, 2015 is Election Day, this is not the only day that you have to vote.
-Elections Canada tries … Continue reading October 19th Is Election Day!
-Are You Ready To Vote Canada?
+And, just as important as voting is “understanding” who - and what - you are voting for.
+Before you vote, take some time to find out about all the registered political parties (i.e. visit their websites, research their political track records, research what causes or policies they are supporting, etc.).
+Elections Canada tries to make … Continue reading Election Day is Approaching: Are You Ready To Vote Canada?